Developing, designing and delivering ‘The BJ Way’

 Janet was really keen to create something visual; something that would get people interested and intrigued; something that would make a real impact across the business.
 This sounded like it was right up our street and we couldn’t wait to get going.

-We started with a brainstorm session, teasing out lots of information about the firm, the people who work there and their needs.
+We started with a brainstorm session, teasing out lots of information about the firm, the people who worked there and their needs.
 Together, we came up with thoughts about how the new framework could make a visual impact and ideas that would engage and excite people with it.
 We worked really closely with Janet and the team to ensure whatever we created would be in keeping with the firm’s values and deliver the right opportunities for learning.

 We created a straightforward but eye-catching plan incorporating both personal effectiveness and leadership.
 The firm wanted an approach that would allow people to choose from a suite of options so we created a range of challenging and interactive workshops covering personal impact; personal skills; teamwork; planning and organising; coaching and developing others; supervising and leading; and recruitment and selection.
 We continued to work closely with Janet and her colleagues in HR to ensure the content was always spot-on.